 Pamela is a storyteller and painter of people and landscapes.
-She has a passion for social justice and a love of history which is clearly evident in her work.
+She has a passion for the Australian bush, social justice and a love of history which is clearly evident in her work.

 Her work has recently been exhibited in Melbourne,